aarong/feedme-spec/README.md

 - The client must follow the behavior prescribed in the `Action` section.

-- If the `CallbackId` specified by the server is not expected, then the server has violated the specification and the client should discard the message.
+- If the `CallbackId` specified by the server is not recognized, then the server has violated the specification and the client should discard the message.

 Server behavior: